gr-markin/spell-check/README.md

 The `nameOfFunctionToProvideSpellCheck` function may return either a single object describing the spell-check plugin or an array of them.
 Each spell-check plugin must implement the following:

 * getId(): string
     * This returns the canonical identifier for this plugin.
 Typically, this will be the package name with an optional suffix for options, such as `spell-check-project` or `spell-check:en-US`.
 This identifier will be used for some control plugins (such as `spell-check-project`) to enable or disable the plugin.
+This is also used to pass information from the Atom process into the background task.
 * getName(): string
     * Returns the human-readable name for the plugin.
 This is used on the status screen and in various dialogs/popups.
 * getPriority(): number